ethereum/EIPs/EIPS/eip-draft_erc20_approval_expiration.md

 ## Rationale
 `_expiration` is implemented as a mapping to improve the compatibility of the code.

-So that existing event statistics are not perturbed by the implementation of this EIP, `_approve()` is triggered by the new event `AllowanceExpireTimeUpdated()`.
+So that existing event statistics are not perturbed by the implementation of this standard, `_approve()` is triggered by the new event `AllowanceExpireTimeUpdated()`.

 This standard is absolutely compatible with the traditional ERC20 standard.  `DEFAULT_PERIOD` is added so that the original `approve(address spender, uint256 amount)` method header can remain for backwards compatibility and ease of programming. `DEFAULT_PERIOD` can be set to a constant or variable according to the developer's needs.